vLeeH/Tools/README.md

 ```

 ## Errors
-Need to enter the emails that will send and receive in `.env`
+Need to enter the emails that will send and receive in `.env` for the Sender Tool.

 Disable the less secure apps in your google account to the sender tool works <a href="https://myaccount.google.com/lesssecureapps">click here.</a>